anthonyzurke/project-4/README.md

  Descriptions of the data can be found [here](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/old.adult.names) and [here](http://archive.ics.uci.edu/ml/machine-learning-databases/adult/adult.names).

-You should return via Slack (TBD) your predicted probabilities of income being **above** $50,000 for each row in that set.
+You should return via Slack to the appropriate individual (ask your local instructor) your predicted probabilities of income being **above** $50,000 for each row in that set.
 This will simply be a csv with a single column of floats of the probability  **_with 'wage' as a header_**.

 The task is to predict if a person's income is in excess of $50,000 given certain profile information.